httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 # Security Considerations {#sec}

-The header field described herein enable a TTRP and backend or origin server to function together as though, from the client's perspective, they are a single logical server side deployment of HTTPS over a mutually-authenticated TLS connection.
-Use of the `Client-Cert` header field outside that intended use case, however, may undermine the protections afforded by TLS client certificate authentication.
-Therefore steps MUST be taken to prevent unintended use, both in sending the header field and in relying on its value.
+The header fields described herein enable a TTRP and backend or origin server to function together as though, from the client's perspective, they are a single logical server side deployment of HTTPS over a mutually-authenticated TLS connection.
+Use of the header fields outside that intended use case, however, may undermine the protections afforded by TLS client certificate authentication.
+Therefore, steps MUST be taken to prevent unintended use, both in sending the header field and in relying on its value.

-Producing and consuming the `Client-Cert` header field SHOULD be a configurable option, respectively, in a TTRP and backend server (or individual application in that server).
-The default configuration for both should be to not use the `Client-Cert` header field thus requiring an "opt-in" to the functionality.
+Producing and consuming the `Client-Cert` and `Client-Cert-Chain` header fields SHOULD be a configurable options, respectively, in a TTRP and backend server (or individual application in that server).
+The default configuration for both should be to not use the header fields thus requiring an "opt-in" to the functionality.

-In order to prevent field injection, backend servers MUST only accept the `Client-Cert` header field from a trusted TTRP (or other proxy in a trusted path from the TTRP).
-A TTRP MUST sanitize the incoming request before forwarding it on by removing or overwriting any existing instances of the field.
-Otherwise arbitrary clients can control the field value as seen and used by the backend server.
+In order to prevent field injection, backend servers MUST only accept the `Client-Cert` and `Client-Cert-Chain` header fields from a trusted TTRP (or other proxy in a trusted path from the TTRP).
+A TTRP MUST sanitize the incoming request before forwarding it on by removing or overwriting any existing instances of the fields.
+Otherwise, arbitrary clients can control the field values as seen and used by the backend server.
 It is important to note that neglecting to prevent field injection does not "fail safe" in that the nominal functionality will still work as expected even when malicious actions are possible.
 As such, extra care is recommended in